Skip to main content

 7. Anti-infection medications

 If you’re taking one of these medications long term, a different blood thinner may be a better option for you.
-But if you’re taking one of them for a short time, your provider may decide it’s OK to keep taking Brilinta or pause it for a short time.
-In this case, be sure to follow your provider’s instructions closely.
+But if you’re taking one of them for a short time, your prescriber may decide it’s OK to keep taking Brilinta or pause it for a short time.
+In this case, be sure to follow your prescriber’s instructions closely.

-Good to know: Grapefruit also can raise Brilinta levels in a similar way as the above medications.
-So it’s best to avoid grapefruit and grapefruit juice while you’re taking Brilinta.
+Good to know: Grapefruit can raise Brilinta levels the same way as the above medications.
+So it’s best to avoid large amounts of grapefruit and grapefruit juice while you’re taking Brilinta.

 The bottom line